Giratena/Succubus-Duel-English-Translation/README.md

  # How to support:
  - Support my work on Patreon! https://www.patreon.com/Giratena
- - Join the Gira translation discord for wholesome translation help and updates: https://discord.gg/rxsQSPZ
+ - Join the Translation Server discord for wholesome translation help and updates! https://discord.gg/rxsQSPZ